 Stage 3 and 4 are advanced stages of the disease.

-One study found the five-year survival rate to be higher in people with MALT compared to people with splenic and nodal MZL.
+found the five-year survival rate to be higher in people with MALT compared to people with splenic and nodal MZL.
 The study lists five-year survival rates as the following:

 - 88.7 percent for MALT